-The Cosmic Hunt for Members in the Outskirts of Ultra Faint Dwarf Galaxies:
+The Cosmic Hunt for Members in the Outskirts of Ultra Faint

 Ursa Major I, Coma Berenices, and Boötes I